 - Emanuel Turner, b. ~1837, m.
 Amelia M. Moore after 1860, d.
 Jan.
 5, 1912 in Chicago, Ill. (see Emanuel Turner's death certificate).

-It is not entirely clear if all these children were born to Michael Turner, Jr. and his second wife.
-In the 1840 census, Emanuel could have been the male under age 5, and Michael could have been the male, age 5-10; Nancy Jane Turner could have been the female, age 5-10, and Harriet Turner could have been the female, age 10-15; however, there would have been three females, Amanda, Melvina and Eleanor in the 15-20 age range.
-One of them must not have been living with Michael Turner on June 1, 1840.
-In trying to sort out the parentage of each of the children, we have tried to find additional census and other records that might be helpful.
-Based on 1870 and subsequent census records, it's clear that George and Melvina (Turner) Howard moved to Springfield, Ill. around 1857, shortly after Michael Turner, Jr. died.
-According to Melvina Howard's Illinois death certificate, (see link above) her age when she died was 71 years, 1 month and 29 days.
-If this is accurate, then she was born on May 21, 1823, more than a year before Elizabeth (Beltz) Turner died.
-That would mean she was either the child of Michael Turner and Elizabeth Beltz or she was adopted into the Michael Turner household at a later date.
+One avenue for determining the parents of some of the children would be to look at death certificates that name the father and mother of the deceased.
+Fortunately, we have a few of those.
+Amanda Carpenter's death record in Brown Co., Ohio (see link on previous page) indicates her father was Michael Turner, but her mother was unknown.
+Amanda Carpenter has generally been listed as the last child of Michael and Elizabeth Turner.
 Harriet (Turner) Dalton, Nancy Jane (Turner Adams) Marriott, and Emanuel Turner lived for many years in Chicago and all three died there.
-Harriet (Turner) Dalton's 1912 Cook Co., Ill. death certificate (see link above) lists her parents as E. Turner and Nancy Turner, both born in Ohio.
-It may be that the informant, who does not seem to have been a family member, was misinformed about her parents.
-However, the informant did provide a precise date of birth which was consistent with her age in the 1850 census.
-Therefore, it's possible he had access to a document that listed her date of birth and parents' names.
-Nancy Jane Marriott's death certificate also listed her father as E. Turner, born in Germany, and mother unknown.
-The informant was her son.
+Harriet Dalton's 1912 Cook Co., Ill. death certificate (see link above) lists her parents as E. Turner and Nancy Turner, both born in Ohio.
+Nancy Jane Marriott's death certificate also listed her father as E. Turner, this time born in Germany, and mother unknown.
 Emanuel Turner's death certificate does not provide a name for his father, born in Germany, or his mother, born in England.
-The informant was his son.
-Thus, two of these three death certificates indicate that the father's name was E. Turner (either born in Germany or Ohio) and one indicates the mother's name was Nancy (born in Ohio).
+Thus, two of these latter three death certificates indicate that the father's name was E. Turner (either born in Germany or Ohio) and one indicates the mother's name was Nancy (born in Ohio).
 Shortly after the death of Michael Turner, Jr., a Guardian's Bond was presented in the Probate Court in Clermont Co., Ohio, for Emanuel Turner indicating that he was a "minor child of Michael Turner deceased."
-This could mean that Emanuel Turner was a natural child of Michael Turner, but it probably doesn't rule out the possibility that he was an adopted son of Michael Turner.
+This should mean that Emanuel Turner was a natural child of Michael Turner, but it probably doesn't rule out the possibility that he was his adopted son.
 All of these documents give us clues, but no definitive answers, as to the parentage of the children living with Michael Turner after 1840.

+Andrew Jackson Turner, son of Michael Turner and Elizabeth Beltz, married Sarah Scammahorn on February 18, 1839 in Highland Co., Ohio.
+His brother William H. Turner married Elizabeth Scammahorn on December 10, 1841 in Highland Co., Ohio.
 Sarah and Elizabeth Scammahorn were the daughters of Isaac and Sarah Scammahorn.
 Isaac was born around 1785 in Washington Co., Penn.
-Isaac's father was Lucas Schermerhorn, Jr. who was born around 1750 in New York.
-The Scammahorns and Turners may have met when each lived in southwestern Pennsylvania in the early 1800s prior to both families moving to southwestern Ohio.
+As noted above, after his wife Sarah died, Isaac Scammahorn married Martha (Dumford) Malott, the mother of Susan Malott who married Daniel Turner, another son of Michael Turner, on Nov.
+7, 1827 in Clermont Co., Ohio.
+It was a small world in southwestern Ohio in the early to mid-1800s.
+Isaac Scammahorn's father was Lucas Schermerhorn, Jr. who was born around 1750 in New York.
+The Scammahorns and Turners may have met when each lived in Pennsylvania in the early 1800s prior to both families moving to southwestern Ohio.